craigkilpatrick/mars-rover-app/README.md

 ## API Integration

-The application communicates with a Mars Rover API running on `http://localhost:8080` with the following endpoints:
+The application communicates with the [Mars Rover API](https://github.com/craigkilpatrick/mars-rover-api) running on `http://localhost:8080`.
+Please refer to the API repository for setup instructions.

+Available endpoints:

 - `GET /rovers` - List all rovers
 - `POST /rovers` - Create new rover